Berkeley Charleston Tradeport

 Impacts Across the Watershed

-While the direct destruction of wetlands in itself is certainly concerning, the full impact of the Berkeley Charleston Tradeport as designed will actually be much greater.
+While the direct destruction of wetlands in itself is certainly concerning, the full impact of the Berkeley Charleston Tradeport will actually be much greater.
 The project will affect the entire watershed of Miller Dam Branch and could even cause issues with flooding and sedimentation downstream along the Ashley River.
 We recently commissioned an analysis by Robinson Design Engineers, an award-winning team of hydrologists and engineers.
 Their study found that the hard surfaces of the buildings and parking lots would increase annual runoff volume by 60%.
 That’s the equivalent of 235 additional Olympic size swimming pools running into Wassamassaw Swamp and downstream to the Ashley River every year.
 Further urbanization in the watershed, which includes new housing developments along Jedburg Road and an extension of the Nexton development along Sheep Island Road will also contribute further to this increased runoff.
 Robinson Design Engineers’ analysis also revealed that developers plan to install a culvert within a FEMA floodway, which requires special regulatory review and permitting.
 It is clear that the developers of this site have not considered the full impacts this project would have on the environment or the community.